-Goal: A goal of the Deer Harbor Hamlet Plan is to develop the necessary information to ensure the smooth creation of a community center district of uses and facilities needed to serve as the social and economic hub of community life.
-The community center should be developed under a coordinated plan that incorporates a specific list of preferred commercial and public uses, shared facilities such as public restrooms and parking, and shared open space.
+Goal: A The seventh goal of the Deer Harbor Hamlet Plan is to develop the necessary information to ensure the smooth creation of a e Community e Center district of uses and facilities needed to serve as the social and economic hub of community life.
+The e-Community e Center should be developed under a coordinated plan that incorporates a specific list of preferred commercial and public uses, shared facilities such as public restrooms and parking, and shared open space.
 It should provide a strong, positive physical image as the center of Deer Harbor.
-It should emphasize uses where people meet to work, play and interact (See Deer Harbor Development Regulations Section 7).
+It should emphasize uses where people meet to work, play and interact (See Deer Harbor Development

-Community Need: The need for a community center was one of the key motivators for public interest in planning for the Deer Harbor Hamlet.
-To the extent that it is possible, the development of new commercial activities in the Harbor must address the Community Center concept in their applications and show how their application will fit into the Community Center concept.
+Community Need:-The need for a community center was one of the key motivators for public interest in planning for the Deer Harbor Hamlet.-To the extent that it is possible, the development of new commercial activities in the Harbor must address the Community Center concept in their applications and show how their application will fit into the Community Center concept.